One of the best and easiest ways for entrepreneurs to boost profits is to reduce business expenses.

 I'm a huge fan of attending live events.

-I think there's a handful of activities that can shorten your learning curve for success in your business, and this is definitely one of them.
+I think there are a handful of activities that can shorten your learning curve for success in your business, and this is definitely one of them.

 Having said that, attending live events can get expensive when one considers travel, lodging, and event costs.

 An alternative to attending the real thing is to watch the event virtually via Live Streaming.

 Many event organizers make this an option for those who cannot attend or prefer not to travel, and it's a really good alternative.

 Importantly, it's much cheaper and can really help you reduce business costs when your budget is tight while still benefiting from the event training.